 Figure 4 illustrates the PMT coverage of existing and planned water Cherenkov detectors.
-The effective photon detection coverage (A{EPD}) as defined earlier is divided by the instrumented or fiducial volume of the detectors and plotted versus the approximate energy threshold of the detector.
+The effective photon detection coverage ( $A{EPD}$ ) as defined earlier is divided by the instrumented or fiducial volume of the detectors and plotted versus the approximate energy threshold of the detector.
 The PMT coverage scales quite well to the inverse of the threshold for a wide range of detectors.
-SuperK like detectors have an effective coverage of about 104m2/Mton where high energy neutrino telescopes employ ≈0.1m2/Mton.
-Ice-Cube's threshold is about 105 times higher than Super-K's while its effective photodetection coverage is about 10-5 times smaller.
+SuperK like detectors have an effective coverage of about 10m/Mton where high energy neutrino telescopes employ $\approx 0.1 \text{m}^2/\text{Mton}$ .
+Ice-Cube's threshold is about 10 times higher than Super-K's while its effective photodetection coverage is about $10^{-5}$ times smaller.
 In the absence of absorption effects, such as the wall of a tank or the absorption in the medium, the inverse proportionality simply reflects that approximately the same number of photoelectrons is needed per event to perform physics analyses.
 Ice-Cube's DeepCore has lowered the detector threshold to about 10 GeV.
 Based on the progress with measurements of atmospheric neutrino oscillations, IceCube and several interested groups not currently in the collaboration have begun investigating the design and capability of yet a more densely instrumented detector configuration.
-This "Phased IceCube Next Generation Underground" detector (PINGU) [26] would consist of an instrumented volume of about 5 Mtons with an effective photodetection coverage per Mton of ≈50 times Ice-Cube's and 10^{-3} times that of Super-K. It would represent a serious move in closing the gap in Figure 4.
-This instrumentation density would be achieved by deploying an additional 20 strings of optical sensors instrumented with the same high quantum efficiency PMTs as IceCube's DeepCore detector.
-A possible geometry of the additional strings is shown in figure 5.
-Deployment of more complex R&D modules such as the KM3NeT module are being investigated by new groups.
+This "Phased IceCube Next Generation Underground" detector (PINGU) [26] would consist of an instrumented volume of about 5 Mtons with an effective photodetection coverage per Mton of $\approx 50$ times Ice-Cube's and 10-3 times that of Super-K. It would represent a serious move in closing the gap in Figure 4.